Master Memory Management: Create Your Own Malloc Library from Scratch

 Heap Size Calculations

-The malloc Algorithm: Finding the Perfect Spot
+The Malloc Algorithm: Finding the Perfect Spot

 When malloc is called, it's like a real estate agent looking for the perfect property.
 Here's how it goes about its search: